Living in the Power of the Holy Spirit

-What is your relationship with the Blessed Mother like?
+The spouse of the Holy Spirit is Mary.
+What is your relationship with the spouse of the Holy Spirit, our Blessed Mother like?
 If she is more than just an impersonal character from the Bible, if you do more than just pray the Rosary to connect with her, please share with us what it is like for you and how you came to have this kind of relationship with her.
 Most importantly, what does your experience teach about the Holy Spirit?

 Holy Mother Mary is my life-line next to Jesus.
 I really started my relationship with Our Holy Mother later in life and I have never let go of her hands and Rosary.
 I can only say, “I love You Mother Mary Most Holy and all that I am and have is Thine.”